Can Virtual Reality Replace In-Person Business Meetings?By Kelvene Requiroso Print

 A new reality in business and the workplace

 The pandemic has dramatically changed the world—economies, businesses, and social interaction.
 Governments, organizations, and companies combine remote and in-office work environments to maintain operations during the crisis.
-Such a setting, which will likely continue at least somewhat post-pandemic, creates a demand for electronically facilitated human interaction through software technologies, including virtual reality.
+Such a setting, which will likely continue at least somewhat post-pandemic, creates a demand for electronically facilitated human interaction through software technologies, including business intelligence and virtual reality.

 Remote work can build a lonely, isolated workforce.
 To reduce the feeling of isolation by remote workers, virtual reality offers an immersive experience where team members experience an office-like group meeting where they can interact with each other just like they do in the real world.